Coastal Texas I

 (1895 - 1947), Galveston

 Located on Fort Point on Galveston Island, across from Fort Travis.
 Coastal defense batteries here included Battery Mercer (1898/1911 - 1942) converted to Harbor Entrance Control Post (HECP) (1943 - 1945) and partially buried, Battery Heileman (1899/1911 - 1943) destroyed, Battery 235 (1944 - 1946) partially buried, Battery Hogan (1898/1911 - 1917) mostly destroyed, converted to Navy Radio Compass Station (1925 - 1946) (US Radio Compass Station in 1950), Battery Croghan (1898/1911 - 1946), and Anti Motor Torpedo Boat (AMTB) Battery 4 (1943 - 1946) destroyed.
 A four-gun 155mm mobile battery with a fire-control tower was once located on the seawall.
 Two 180-degree Panama mounts were built on the seawall near Battery Mercer in the late 1930's.
 Also here were an SCR-296A and an SCR-582 radar during WWII.
 A fire-control tower was also once located at Stewart Beach.
-Most of the former reservation is currently used for storing fill from the channel dredging projects.
+Most of the former reservation is currently used for, and being buried by, spoilage from channel dredging projects.

 ¤¤ Fort Crockett (2)